Kingcorpe/portmanagement-/replit.md

 - **Robust Validation**: Zod is used for all input validation, especially for monetary fields, which are coerced to numbers, validated, and then stored as strings in Drizzle for decimal precision.
 - **Cascading Deletes**: Configured for data integrity across related entities.
 - **UUIDs**: All primary keys utilize UUIDs.
+- **Delete Functionality**: Users can delete accounts and households with confirmation dialogs using AlertDialog.
+Delete buttons (trash icon) appear on account rows and household headers.
+Confirmations prevent accidental deletion.

 ### API Endpoints Overview
 The API provides comprehensive CRUD operations for households, individuals, corporations, and various account types.
 It includes specialized endpoints for managing joint account ownership, positions, and trades.
 A bulk endpoint (`/api/households/:id/full`) fetches complete household data with all nested entities.
 Authentication endpoints handle user login, logout, and session management.